coralogix/coralogix-gcp-serverless/gcp-log-exporter/Readme.md

 - app_name - Your application name, this is how you can label your pplications logs.
 - sub_name - Your subsystem name, this is a second label for your applications logs.

-If your Coralogix account ttop level domain is different than ‘.com’ add the following environment variable,
+If your Coralogix account top level domain is different than ‘.com’ add the following environment variable,
 ```
 CORALOGIX_LOG_URL=https://api.<Cluster URL>/api/v1/logs
 ```